Aktuelles

 Change of degree programme

-Can I switch from another Bachelor's degree programme at the University of Oldenburg to Environmental Sciences?
-And is it possible to transfer if my A-levels are not sufficient for the NC of the UWI degree programme?
+Can I transfer to the Environmental Sciences degree programme from another Bachelor’s degree programme at the University of Oldenburg?
+And is it possible to transfer even if my A-level results do not meet the entry requirements for the UWI degree programme?

-It is generally possible to switch from another Bachelor's degree programme to Environmental Sciences if places are available in the relevant semester.
-You can then have the credits you have earned recognised in accordance with the rules, but you may have to re-study the courses you did not take in the 1st and 2nd semesters.
+In principle, it is possible to switch from another degree programme to Environmental Sciences, provided there are places available in the relevant semester.
+You can then have the credits you have already earned recognised in accordance with the regulations, but you may need to catch up on any modules from the first and second semesters that you have not yet taken.

 When I transferred from another university to the University of Oldenburg, I enrolled in a higher semester.
-What about the recognition of previous achievements and which modules do I have to take?
+What is the situation regarding the recognition of credits I have already earned, and which modules do I need to take?

-According to the examination regulations of the UWI degree programme, "periods of study including practical work and examination achievements will be recognised upon proposal by the student, provided there are no significant differences in the competences acquired".
-To do this, you must submit a proposal for recognition of successfully completed credits. (see also FAQ on the subject of credit transfer)
+According to the examination regulations for the UWI degree programme, “periods of study, including work experience and credits, will be recognised upon the student’s proposal, provided there are no significant differences in the competences acquired”.
+To this end, you must submit an application for the recognition of the successfully completed credits. (see also the FAQs on credit transfer)

 Recognition of examinations from other degree programmes